What Are Adult Day Services

 People typically attend a center in their community two to five times a week, based on their individual need.
 All programs either provide or can assist with transportation arrangements.
 Program hours typically range from four to eight hours per day; however, some centers offer extended hours to accommodate working caregivers.
 Many centers also provide caregiver support groups and training.

-California's licensed adult day services centers may operate as one or more of the following:
+California's licensed adult day services centers may operate as one or more program types.

 ADP centers offer a non-medical model of care through a day-time program for elderly and younger adults with a focus on protective supervision by trained aides, structured activities, health monitoring, meals, out-of-home respite and support for the caregiver.

-ADCRC centers are licensed ADP or ADHC / CBAS centers offering specialized Alzheimer's care for the moderate to late stage Alzheimer's patient or persons with similar conditions.
+ADCRC designation was granted to licensed ADP or ADHC / CBAS centers offering specialized Alzheimer's care for the moderate to late stage Alzheimer's patient or persons with similar conditions.
 A highly trained team applies a philosophy of care emphasizing dignity and respect, while fostering optimal independence according to each patient's level of functioning.
 Also provided are caregiver respite and support.

 California Association for Adult Day Services